Imperivm: Great Battles of Rome

-Imperivm: Great Battles of Rome (also known as Imperivm III: Great Battles of Rome, Imperivm RTC: Great Battles of Rome, or Imperium GBR) is a 2005 real-time strategy video game for Microsoft Windows.
+Imperivm: Great Battles of Rome (also known as Imperivm III: Great Battles of Rome, Imperivm RTC: Great Battles of Rome, or Imperium GBR) is a 2004 real-time strategy video game for Microsoft Windows.
 It is a sequel to the RTS/RPGs Celtic Kings: Rage of War and Imperivm II: The Punic Wars.
-The game, released in May 2005, was developed by Haemimont Games together with FX Interactive.
+The game, released in 2004, was developed by Haemimont Games together with FX Interactive.
+It was re-released on Steam on August 16, 2021.

 The game contains various civilizations to choose from, including Rome (Imperial and Republican), Egypt, Germania, Britannia, Iberia, Gaul, and Carthage.
 It also has a more elaborate hero system than its predecessors.

 Gameplay

 The game focuses on tactics, troop mobility and terrain topography rather than sheer strength of numbers for winning battles.
 Though resources are important, there is less relevance in gathering them than in other real-time battle games.
 Instead of sending an army of servants to mine, lumber, collect food or gather any other kind of resources these are generated at a constant rate directly proportional to the inhabitants of a population center.

 There are 3 player modes to choose from: